75 Mechanical Keyboard: The Ultimate Guide

 As a custom builder, Alex Renner, notes, “The magic of a 75 percent board is its density.
 When you build one with a solid aluminum case and add internal dampening, the acoustics are incredible.
 You get this deep, satisfying ‘thock’ that’s hard to achieve in larger, hollower keyboards.”

 One of the best parts of owning a mechanical keyboard is the ability to customize it.
-Here are a few simple mods that can transform your experience:
+Here are a few simple mods that can improve your experience:

 Frequently Asked Questions (FAQ)